The Writing Center

 Frequently Asked Questions

 Appointments are no longer necessary.
 Feel free to drop in any time we are open.
 A consultant will work with you on a first come, first served basis.
+We offer online appointments and reserved appointments by select request.
+Contact us for more information.

 During a consultation, you have 25-50 minutes of focused attention from a peer consultant.
 Consultants and students read through a text together and collaboratively look for ways to clarify and improve purpose, audience appeal, organization, research, support, style and conventions.
 This helps us answer questions and offer advice during your consultation.
 We look at the entire paper because there is more to writing well than having correct grammar.